agriculturegovau/awe-ts-bindings/readme.md

 To regenerate,

-npx openapi-typescript openapi.yaml --output intelligenice-api.ts
+npx openapi-typescript openapi.yaml --output intelligence-api.ts

 Once this is a bit more useful, maybe it should be on npm?